the fp is getting-around

 The minimum driving age is 18.
 Seat belts are obligatory and children under 12 years must travel in the back of the car.
 Dipped headlights are compulsory at all times.

-On minor roads, traffic going up a mountain has priority.
+On minor roads, traffic going uphill has the right of way.
 Road numbers on green signs indicate toll expressways, where a toll vignette (sticker) (Autobahn-Vignette) must be displayed.
 You can order one online before you travel (http://rail.myswitzerland.com).
-Stickers are valid for one calendar year.
+Stickers are valid for fourteen months.